Last change: August 16 2025

 Taken 18-March-2003

-like area lighting...this is the only garage in the area that I know of still lit with mercury.
+When I took these, this was the only garage in the area that I knew of still having some mercury lighting.

 Cathedral Approach Carpark, Manchester